thecarp/dactyl-keyboard/doc/options-main.md

 ##### Parameter <a id="case-bottom-plate-installation-style">`style`</a>

 The general means of installation.
 This parameter has been reduced to a placeholder: The only available style is `threads`, signifying the use of threaded fasteners connecting the bottom plate to anchors in the body of the keyboard.

+##### Parameter <a id="case-bottom-plate-installation-dome-caps">`dome-caps`</a>

+If `true`, terminate each anchor with a hemispherical tip.
+This is an aesthetic feature, primarily intended for externally visible anchors and printed threading.
+If all of your anchors are completely internal to the case, and/or you intend to tap the screw holes after printing, dome caps are wasteful at best and counterproductive at worst.

 ##### Parameter <a id="case-bottom-plate-installation-thickness">`thickness`</a>